 7. htop

-A real-time command-line tool for viewing server resource usage—significantly more readable than the built-in top command.
-It shows per-core CPU usage, memory and swap consumption, and a full list of running processes with their individual resource draw.
+htop is a real-time server resource monitor, much easier to read than the old default top command.
+It shows per-core CPU load, memory and swap usage, plus a full list of running processes and how many resources each one consumes.

 apt install htop -y